-Why Endurance Athletes Can Perform Better in HYROX Than CrossFit Athletes
+Why Endurance Athletes Can Have an Advantage in HYROX

 As HYROX grows in popularity, one question keeps coming up: Is HYROX an endurance event or a strength event?

-The answer explains why endurance athletes consistently transition into HYROX more successfully than traditional CrossFit athletes.
+The answer explains why endurance athletes consistently transition into HYROX more successfully than traditional strength-based athletes.

-Coach Anthony, endurance coach and multiple time HYROX World Championship qualifier, has full belief that his OutPace Coaching endurance athletes can actually perform quite well and jump into these events with a few tweaks in their structured training.
+Coach Anthony, endurance coach with a strength and conditioning background, and multiple time HYROX World Championship qualifier, has full belief that his OutPace Coaching endurance athletes can actually perform quite well and jump into these events with a few tweaks in their structured training.
 Let’s break it down with facts.

 endurance athlete does sled push during Hyrox